frickjack/misc-stuff/Notes/accountHydrate.md

     }
 ```

+* org: which billing organization owns this resource
+* project: which project or application
+* stack: a project or application may have multiple deployments - for different clients or whatever
+* stage: a particular application stack may have multiple deployments for different stages of the development process (qa, staging, production)
+* role: what is the purpose of the resource?

 ### Logs, Metrics, Monitoring, and Alerts

 I was slow to understand what's up with `cloudwatch` and `sns`, but